Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 AI-powered agent assistants

-Agent assistants, from agent scripts to screen pops, have been discussed for years, but AI makes them much more powerful enabling agents to work with more precision and efficiency before, during, and after each interaction.
+Agent assistants, from agent scripts to screen pops, have been discussed for years.
+Still, AI makes them much more powerful, enabling agents to work with more precision and efficiency before, during, and after each interaction.

 One such way is empowering agents with the right context at the right time through AI-powered interaction context.
 Most contact centers pop customer profiles to agents when a contact is delivered, but it’s usually an encyclopedia of that customer’s life—which isn’t particularly helpful.